cooper/juno/doc/ts6.md

 my $ts6_server;
 my $some_ts6_mode_string = '+qo 000AAAABG 000AAAABG';

-# get the modes by their names in an arraref
+# get the modes by their names in an arrayref
 my $modes = $ts6_server->cmodes_from_string($some_ts6_mode_string);

 # commit the modes without translating the mode string!